Are you a homeowner or a professional landscaper just getting started with leaf blowers?

 But, this also means it’s harder to maintain speed.

 What is a Good MPH & CFM for a Leaf Blower?

-  When it comes to reading the numbers to determine if a leaf blower has a good MPH or CFM, you have to consider what type of leaf blower you have as the numbers can vary.
+When reading the numbers to determine if a leaf blower has a good MPH or CFM, you have to consider what type of leaf blower you have, as the numbers can vary.

 The two most common types of leaf blowers are handheld leaf blowers and backpack blowers.

 Handheld leaf blowers can either come gas-powered or electric.

 Typically, you will find a reliable handheld leaf blower with 200-400 CFM and reach about 150 MPH speeds.

 Backpack leaf blowers are much more powerful; almost all are gas-powered.

 These leaf blowers usually have a powerful air volume of 400-700 CFM and can hit speeds of up to 200 MPH.

 Read Next – Sun Joe SBJ597E Electric Leaf Blower